Space (mathematics)

 In mathematics, a space is a set (sometimes known as a universe) endowed with a structure defining the relationships among the elements of the set.

-A subspace is a subset of the parent space which retains the same structure.
+A subspace is a subset of the parent space which retains the same mathematical structure.

 While modern mathematics uses many types of spaces, such as Euclidean spaces, linear spaces, topological spaces, Hilbert spaces, or probability spaces, it does not define the notion of "space" itself.
 (Note: Similarly, several types of numbers are in use (natural, integral, rational, real, complex); each one has its own definition; but just "number" is not used as a mathematical notion and has no definition.)

 Fig. 1: Overview of some types of abstract spaces.
 An arrow indicates is also a kind of; for instance, a normed vector space is also a metric space.

 A space consists of selected mathematical objects that are treated as points, and selected relationships between these points.
 The nature of the points can vary widely: for example, the points can represent numbers, functions on another space, or subspaces of another space.
 It is the relationships that define the nature of the space.
 More precisely, isomorphic spaces are considered identical, where an isomorphism between two spaces is a one-to-one correspondence between their points that preserves the relationships.
 For example, the relationships between the points of a three-dimensional Euclidean space are uniquely determined by Euclid's axioms, (Note: Reformed by Hilbert, Tarski and Birkhoff in order to avoid hidden assumptions found in Euclid's Elements.) and all three-dimensional Euclidean spaces are considered identical.

 Topological notions such as continuity have natural definitions for every Euclidean space.
 However, topology does not distinguish straight lines from curved lines, and the relation between Euclidean and topological spaces is thus "forgetful".
 Relations of this kind are treated in more detail in the "Types of spaces" section.

 It is not always clear whether a given mathematical object should be considered as a geometric "space", or an algebraic "structure".
 A general definition of "structure", proposed by Bourbaki, embraces all common types of spaces, provides a general definition of isomorphism, and justifies the transfer of properties between isomorphic structures.